rockobonaparte/cloaca/LanguageImplementation/notes.md

+﻿

-﻿Notes on green thread selection
+Notes on green thread selection

 Currently using IEnumerable yields to pre-empt.
 My constraints:
 1. Needs to work in Mono and .NET